learnbin.net nav logo

 Pseudoplasticity

 In many polymer materials (melts or liquids) viscosity of the medium decreases (shear thinning) with the increasing shear rates.
-So, these type of polymer melts requires less energy to flow during the processing step.
+So, these types of polymer melts require less energy to flow during the processing step.
 In such a system, we can only define the apparent viscosity where viscosity is changing as a function of the applying shear rate

 Newtonian and non newtonian fluids eq 03